-Our vehicle for promoting these values is our Care and Achieve ethos underpinned by our 2018.19 focus; Reflect, Lead, Aspire.
-We share this achievement in assemblies, within classes and weekly in ‘Tea with Mrs T’.
-Each week pupils from each class share their learning with our headteacher, Mrs Trickett, over a cup of hot chocolate.
+We share achievements in assemblies, within classes and weekly in ‘Tea with Mrs T’.
+Each week pupil’s classes share their learning with our headteacher, Mrs Trickett, over a cup of hot chocolate.

 As the headteacher at Maple Cross, I am privileged to work alongside a dedicated group of skilled professionals on a daily basis.
 Our committed governors, tireless PTA and an incredibly supportive school community allow us to learn with, and learn from, an inspirational group of young children.